 A platform can therefore receive a maximum Fairwork score of ten points.
-Fairwork scores are updated on a yearly basis;

-the scores presented in this report were derived from data pertaining to the 12 months between September 2022 and September 2023, and are valid until September 2024.
+Fairwork scores are updated on a yearly basis; the scores presented in this report were derived from data pertaining to the months between September 2022 and August 2023.